blumdani/GIMM290_LeapFrogParkourMasters/README.md

 I added a Collectible: right now it is a placeholder that I'm referring to as "Health" in the Debug Console, but it has been implemented as a proof of concept.
 I've also adjusted the CollectibleItem script to only respond to collisions from one of the players (rather than any collision; I noticed a box could also trigger this collision).

 I also made some bugfixes around the way rotation was handled in my previous movement scripts: the movements are a lot more fluid now.

+UNITY ASSIGNMENT 8 UPDATES - 3/10/24:
+For this assignment, I changed the goal of the game.
+I leaned into the idea of collectibles, and wanted a race between two players to gather collectibles as quickly as possible.
+I added an intro scene with story and instructions to help give the game some context and a backstory.
+I also (slightly) themed the level to reflect this new backstory.

+The new goal is to hoard food in a forest before your opponent can.
+I focused on making this fairly skill-based; the player must be able to get to food quicker than their opponent, and also know when to go for another piece of food and when to store food.
+Food randomly spawns on the map, so there is also some chance involved.
+Feasibly, one player could have a much easier time if the food spawned in certain spots favorable to that player.

+I also made a few general updates, including handling a few minor bug fixes.
+I added a restart button so that players could play multiple rounds, if desired.

+If I'd had more time to work on this, I think it would have been fun to come up with some kind of way for players to attack each other and steal unbanked food.
+This might be something to consider in future versions of the game.